proxymc/it-specialist-projects/CISCO/Packet-Tracer/Implementing_Physical_Security_With_IoT_Devices.md

 ---

-## Part 3: Explore IoT Security Device Functionality
+## 🛠Part 3: Explore IoT Security Device Functionality

 ### Step 1: Observe and Control Devices from the Registration Server